 What counts as ‘my estate’?

-Everything you own – property, shares in businesses perhaps, savings, investments, equities, jewellery, your house, your car, your furniture – everything you’ve accrued makes up your estate.
+Everything you own – property, shares in businesses perhaps, savings, investments, equities, jewellery, your house, your car, your furniture – less anything you owe, makes up your estate.

 Doesn’t that belong to my partner too?